PlakarKorp/handbook/guidelines.md

 Do not allow unused, redundant, or cluttering code to accumulate in the project.

-## Technical Superiority First
+## Technical Excellence First

-The only factor that matters in decision-making is technical superiority.
+The only factor that matters in decision-making is technical excellence.
 The quality and merit of the code take precedence over who authored the contribution.
 Encourage contributions from all, but maintain rigorous technical standards.